Daltonic/sia_people_learn_frontend/README.md

 ## Getting Started

-To get started with the PeopleLearn frontend, clone the repository and install the dependencies.
+To get started with the People Learn frontend, clone the repository and install the dependencies.
 Then, create a `.env` file in the root directory of the project and populate it with the required environment variables as outlined above.
 Finally, run the application using the command `npm run dev` or `yarn dev`.

 ## Contributing

-PeopleLearn is an open-source project.
+People Learn is an open-source project.
 Contributions are welcome!
 Please read the contributing guidelines before submitting pull requests.

 ## License

-PeopleLearn is licensed under the MIT License.
+People Learn is licensed under the MIT License.
 See the LICENSE file for more details.